hularuns/batchConvert/README.md

 # GIS Batch Converter Tool

-A tool which will batch convert files from a range GIS file formats and common CRS.
+A tool which will batch convert files from a range GIS file formats and conversions between common CRS.

 ## Getting Started